aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 To edit PowerPoint shapes through edit points, **Aspose.Slides** provides the [**GeometryPath**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath) class and [**GeometryPath**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath) class.

 * A [GeometryPath](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath) instance represents a geometry path of the [GeometryShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape) object.
-* To retrieve the`GeometryPath` from the `IGeometryShape` instance, you can use the [GeometryShape.getGeometryPaths](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape#getGeometryPaths--) method.
+* To retrieve the`GeometryPath` from the `GeometryShape` instance, you can use the [GeometryShape.getGeometryPaths](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape#getGeometryPaths--) method.
 * To set the `GeometryPath` for a shape, you can use these methods: [GeometryShape.setGeometryPath](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape#setGeometryPath-aspose.slides.IGeometryPath-) for *solid shapes* and [GeometryShape.setGeometryPaths](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape#setGeometryPaths-aspose.slides.IGeometryPath:A-) for *composite shapes*.
 * To add segments, you can use the methods under [GeometryPath](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath).
 * Using the [GeometryPath.setStroke](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath#setStroke-boolean-) and [GeometryPath.setFillMode](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryPath#setFillMode-byte-) methods, you can set the appearance for a geometry path.